freeCodeCamp/freeCodeCamp/guide/english/computer-hardware/index.md

 ![Power Supply](https://upload.wikimedia.org/wikipedia/commons/thumb/b/b6/SFX_PC-PSU_Delta_IMG_9760.JPG/620px-SFX_PC-PSU_Delta_IMG_9760.JPG)

 ### Input/Output devices
 An Input/Output device (IO device) is any hardware used by a human operator or other systems to communicate with a computer.
 We feed instructions to the computer via input devices.
-Keyboard and mouse would be the most common example of input devices.
+Keyboard, mouse, and monitor would be the most common example of input devices.

 ![I/O Devices](https://www.clasohlson.com/medias/sys_master/9225929949214.jpg)